 It has been a crisp, cold January here in Madrid and already 2017 for me has already been filled with heartbreak, passion and regretfully many Netflix binges to escape the reality of exams.

 Christmas in England was just lovely.
 It had been four months since I stepped on my home country’s land and I have to say despite how much of a home bird I thought I was, I didn’t really miss England last year.
-In fact, I felt disenchanted, broken-hearted and down right embarrassed of my country at some times.
+In fact, I felt disenchanted, broken-hearted and downright embarrassed about my country at sometimes.

 The weirdest thing is that when I went back I felt so different, yet home was almost the same and that is something that once frustrated me but now it is wholly comforting.

 I hope for this year to be a happy one once again, I mean the luck of the little yellow king I found in my Roscon de Reyes must be true, right?!